 All Other Fees.
-This category consists of all other services provided by Ernst & Young that are not reported above.
-During 2010, this fee represents services rendered for the review and provision of information as requested by us.
+This category consists of fees for all other services provided by Ernst & Young LLP that are not reported above.
+During 2012, no such services were performed.

 The audit committee approved all fees described above.

 PRE-APPROVAL POLICIES AND PROCEDURES